mfpjayb/munster-docs/docs/component.md

 #### Component in global instance

-Component selector is based on the class name of the component converted into kebab case with a prefix of `app-` if the component is registered in the global instance.
+Component selector is based on the class name of the component converted into kebab case with a prefix of `app-` if the component is registered in a module.
-If the class name of a component is `SampleComponent` the selector will be `app-sample-component` and now we can mount the component to the dom using `<app-sample-component />` tag.
+If the class name of a component is `SampleComponent` the selector will be `app-sample-component`.
+We can mount the component to the dom using `<app-sample-component />` tag.

-Selector can also be customized inside the component using the `$selector` property.
+Selector can also be customized inside the component using the static property `$selector`.

 Here's an example on how to add customize the component's selector: